firework-launcher/launcher/README.md

 * Multiple launchers

 You can control more than one launcher through the same controller.
 This makes it so you can also create sequences involving launching fireworks with multiple launchers.
-Through the LFA page, you can also launch fireworks at the same channel for every launcher connected.

 * Notes